Tips to improve your LinkedIn profile

 Contacts make the world go around.
 If you are or have been looking for a job, you'll know how important - or indeed crucial - personal relations can be.
-This concept is now known as networking and accounts for 85% of the jobs covered by companies according to Lou Adler, the chairman of a U.S. HR consultancy firm.
-Adding this figure to the fact that 90% of us turn to the Internet to find employment, it makes sense for you to sit down and think about how to improve your CV on LinkedIn, the world's greatest professional network.
+This concept is now known as networking and accounts for 85% of the jobs covered by companies according to Zippia, a professional consultancy company based in the United States.
+Adding this figure to the fact that 80% of job searches in 2022 will be done online, it makes sense for you to sit down and think about how to improve your CV on LinkedIn, the world's greatest professional network.

 Your personal brand, the impression you make on those around you, points business recruiters in your direction and leads them to your LinkedIn profile.
 But you can't afford to sit back and wait - you have to stand out and sell yourself.
 And that is not as difficult as you might think: just analyse your assets, get your priorities right and follow these five tips.

 Define your strategy

 First of all, you need a plan.
 Set yourself clear, reasonable and measurable objectives.
 One goal when looking for a job would be seeing how many companies, HR managers and influencers in your field are interested in you and your content.